 What BPA Does to You

-BPA is a type of endocrine disrupting chemical found in hard plastics, in the lining of tin cans, food storage containers, and receipts.
+BPA (bisphenol A) is a type of endocrine disrupting chemical found in hard plastics, in the lining of tin cans, food storage containers, and receipts.
 BPA is estrogenic, meaning it imitates the female hormone estrogen in the body.

 Along with most endocrine disrupting chemicals, BPA hurts fertility.

 BPA is especially bad for children in the womb.
 Children are undergoing rapid development during this time and even small amounts of artificial hormones can harm them.

 The most common source of exposure to BPA is food or drink.
 BPA is used to make hard, clear plastics.
 That means BPA is in a lot of plastic food storage and water bottles.
 You should never microwave plastic.
 When you do that it releases microplastics and BPA into your food.